Have you ever sat in a room with your partner

 - Social media can be very fake

 Have you ever looked at social media pages and all you see if happy people?
 Maybe moms saying how amazing there day has been with their kids when in reality they could be suffering from severe postnatal depression?
 Or you could see women posing with perfect bodies?
 Making you want to have that perfect body, or even wanting your spouse to look the same way.
-This “fake” sense of perfection could have a huge impact on your relationships.
+This “fake” sense of perfection, according to CheapIGFollowers could have a huge impact on your relationships.
 You might look at pictures of people, and wish that you had their lifestyle.
 When you look at all these seemingly “positive” pictures, you might feel dissatisfied with your own life.
 Social media does not portray reality, but merely what people want you to see.
 You could also become jealous of others and of what their lives seem to portray.
 This could cause unhappiness in your relationships.

 - Social media can cause mental health issues

 such as depression and anxiety can cause problems in a relationship.
 Seeing

 your partner suffer from depression and anxiety can be really heartbreaking to

 see.
 Sometimes the lines between social media and reality can get blurry,

 causing mental health issues.
 This is mainly seen in teenagers, but it can also

 be a problem for adults.
 You might see people with seemingly perfect bodies,